Wiseman-Lab/ICS-Tools/README.md

 # **Wiseman Lab Repo for Image Correlation Techniques**

 This repository contains a library of code and software developped by the members of the Wiseman Lab.

+## Download instructions
-The code can be accessed by navigating to the Releases and downloading the corresponding ZIP file.
+The code can be accessed by navigating to the [Releases](https://github.com/Wiseman-Lab/ICS-Tools/releases) and downloading the corresponding ZIP file.
 Alternatively, one can switch branches to the code of interest and then download the repository.

 For questions please contact paul[dot]wiseman[at]mcgill[dot]ca